geo-chen/safe/README.md

 ## 2. Forensics Acqusition Scripts
 Current forensics scripts come in two flavours - Linux and Windows.
 These scripts:
- 1. Collect all useful logs
+ 1. Collect filtered log entries for the purpose of threat scoring
- 2. Collect filtered log entries for the purpose of threat scoring
+ 2. Collect all other useful logs for manual investigations

 ## 3. Remote Orchestration & Log Ingestion
 Remote orchestration on target machines can be configured using any one of the following options:
  1. SSH Keys